Realistic expectations for infant and toddler sleep

 Carrying

-Carrying your baby in arms helps them to regulate their stress and take in the world while feeling calm, safe, and secure in your care.[8]
+Carrying your baby in your arms helps them to regulate their stress and take in the world while feeling calm, safe, and secure in your care [8].

 Slings and carriers may help meet your child’s carrying needs

+Children who are carried often stop wriggling and crying, and experience physiological calmness and stability.
 While not all children like them, using a sling or carrier may help soothe your baby or toddler.
-Gentle movement and being close to people they trust can help babies feel safe and calm.
-Children who are carried this way often stop wriggling and crying, and experience physiological calmness and stability.[9]
+They are also helpful to give you two hands-free.[9]
 Note, that if you use a sling or carrier, be sure to follow the TICKS safety principles.

 The power of touch

-Baby massage may help your baby feel calm and sleep soundly.
-Research has shown that babies who were massaged had a better quality of sleep than those who didn’t.[10]
+Baby massage can help your baby feel calm and sleep soundly.
+Research has shown that babies who were massaged had a better quality of sleep than those who weren’t [10].
 Similarly, snuggling, shushing and patting your baby may also calm them.

 Bathing